 Scientific understanding is one thing, but the Nisyros volcano has a much more poetic presence in Greek mythology.
 During the epic battle between the Twelve Gods and the Giants, the powers of chaos and disorder thrown up against the Gods by Gaia, the earth mother, Poseidon, the god of the sea, was pursuing the giant Polybotes (Polyvotis), racing across the Aegean Sea.
 In his anger, Poseidon rammed his trident into the island of Kos, pulled up a piece of it and threw it on top of Polybotes, trapping him underneath.
 Ever since, Polybotes is trying to escape, heaving and huffing, causing the steam, the foul odour and the frequent tremors that characterise Nisyros.
 Considering this violent tale, Nisyros is a surprisingly friendly, calm and welcoming island overall.
 The scene of Poseidon tossing Nisyros on top of Polybotes was depicted in one of the most prominent metopes of the Parthenon, above the entrance to its interior shrine!

 We had a wonderful village dinner, including stuffed zucchini (courgette) flowers and slow-cooked local goat, in the village of Emborio, overlooking the caldera.
-Tomorrow, we will explore more of Nisyros's past and then move on to some cove between here and Kos...
+To visit the amazing island of Nisyros join one of our expert-led gulet cruises in Greece.

 Leave a Reply